hacker-szabo/simpleHTTPServer/README.md

 ## Releases

-Check https://github.com/hacker-szabo/simpleHTTPServer/releases (TODO for me)
+Check https://github.com/hacker-szabo/simpleHTTPServer/releases and download the .zip file for your operating system and architecture.

 ## Using go installer